actix/actix-extras/actix-session/README.md

   actix-session = { version = "...", features = ["redis-rs-session", "redis-rs-tls-session"] }
   ```

-  If you instead prefer using `rustls`, use the `redis-rs-tls-session-rustls`
+  If you instead prefer using `rustls`, use the `redis-rs-tls-session-rustls` feature flag:

   ```toml
   [dependencies]